How to invest in shares

 When you make a profit from selling shares on the stock market, you will most likely be required to pay Capital Gains tax (CGT).

-Unlike a personal share portfolio where CGT is calculated at your marginal tax rate – usually between 19% and 45% – profits made on shares invested through your super in the accumulation phase only attract 15% CGT.
+Unlike a personal share portfolio where CGT is calculated at your marginal tax rate – usually between 19% and 45% – profits made on shares invested through your super in the accumulation phase only attract up to 15% CGT.